 ‘Engagement’ – was the buzzword at the B2B Marketing Forum in Amsterdam this year and ‘to engage with your customers and prospects is still a challenge for many B2B companies.
 Why should we invest more of our resources in our online presence and enlarge the engagement with our target audience?

 Nicola Meinders – EMEA Marketing Director of SDL – was interviewed during the live streaming talk show, CMO Talks, at the B2B Marketing Forum.
 Meinders defines engagement as follows: “No matter what channel, content or language.
 Make sure that you interact and have a good dialogue with people.
 You are able to talk with them at all levels and have a conversation with them.”
 It seems that it is all about the interaction you have as a company with your target audience.
 It is a fact that this happens mostly online.

 Scott Stratten – president van UnMarketing – has a strong opinion on engagement and he preaches that it is all about the commitment that we have with our (potential) customers.
 “Stop abusing all the social media tools we have at hand if you don’t engage in any dialogue with your followers.”
 According to Scott Stratten, 95% of the companies do not reply to Facebook posts.
 “You would be out of business the next day if you would not answer 95% of your phone calls.”

 Reasons to invest in online engagement

-It requires focus and time to build a relation with your clients online.
-Unfortunately companies don’t always see the added value.
+It requires focus and time to build a relationship with your clients online.
+Unfortunately, companies don’t always see the added value.
 Many times we hear arguments such as: